mayel/indigo/_posts/2015-12-1-GetAcross.markdown

 ---

-I founded & developed (with some help for the iPhone app) this non-profit solution to respond to language barriers during the refugee crisis in Europe.
+During the refugee crisis in Europe, I created this non-profit solution to help refugees and volunteers get across language barriers .

-[Check out the GetAcross site](https://app.getacross.org/), and let me know if you want to help!